awsles/AzureExtensions/Ax.Cosmos/README.md

 * Fill in *location* property in AxCosmosContext Object.
 This is a known issue in that the underlying API does not return the location for some unknown reason.

+### Implementation Notes
+This module is itself implemented in PowerShell using a combination of the Azure **AzResource** cmdlets (Get-AzResource, New-AzResource, Remove-AzResource) and by calling Cosmos REST APIs directly.
+It is intended for casual use of Cosmos databases and would benefit from being implemented in C#.NET.